Where do I find the Student Accounts Office/Cashier's Window?

 You must immediately contact the Registrar's Office.
 You may have to appeal to Academic Standards to have the F removed from your record.
 At a minimum, you will need a letter from the instructor on Colleges letterhead that you never attended the course.

-I can't register and it says to contact the Business Office.
+I can't register and it says to contact Student Accounts.